Gloria5zy/Scientific-Data-Management/README.md

 #Scientific-Data-Management
 -------------

-> include/ all head file in scidb-15.7
+> File "include/" all head file in scidb-15.7
-> src/	   all source file in scidb-15.7
+File "src/"	 all source file in scidb-15.7

 ####TODO: